software-students-fall2024/1-specification-ilovecoding/README.md

 7. As an NYU CS student, I want to view detailed information about course content (e.g., the programming languages, frameworks, specific tools, methodologies) so that I can make informed decisions about which courses to take.

-8. As an NYU CS student, I want to view the different sections and their times for each course I plan to take so that I can choose sections accordingly.
+8. As an NYU CS student, I want to view the different sections and other specific information (e.g., professor, time, location) for each course I plan to take so that I can choose sections accordingly.

 9. As an NYU CS student, I want to be able to view links to professor reviews (e.g., on RateMyProfessors) so that I can choose sections based on professor's teaching styles and what to expect.